-Recovery addresses the help that is needed to heal and to restore the BOCES/school community to “normal” operations following an emergency.
-The BOCES plan deploys resources that support schools’ building-level emergency response team and the post-incident response team.
+Recovery addresses the help needed for all involved to heal and to restore the school community to “normal” operations.
+The BOCES-wide Plan supports the school building emergency response plan by deploying resources that support the school’s building-level emergency response team and the post-incident response team.

 Recovery plans include mental health/emotional recovery, academic, physical and business recovery, and can continue long after the actual emergency.
-BOCES has social worker and school psychologist resources and support systems.
-BOCES also has the ability to coordinate with schools, local, Albany/Schenectady/Schoharie County and State disaster mental health services.
-BOCES’ role with mental health services includes looking at the school culture and climate, providing student access to services and following threat assessment procedures.
+The BOCES has social worker and school psychologist resources and support systems.
+The BOCES has the ability to coordinate with school, local, Albany/Schenectady/Schoharie County and State disaster mental health services.
+The BOCES role with mental health services includes looking at the school culture and climate, providing student access to services and following threat assessment procedures.

-BOCES realizes that some emergencies may overwhelm an individual school’s ability to manage an extreme crisis.
-If/when the school is faced with an emergency such as threats of violence or actual violent incidents, the BOCES-wide emergency response team assists as follows:
+The BOCES realizes that some emergencies may overwhelm an individual school’s ability to manage an extreme crisis.
+If/when the school is faced with an emergency such as threats of violence or actual violent incidents, the BOCES Corporate Emergency Response Team assists as follows:

-- Act as a sounding board regarding the implied or direct threats and/or violent acts.
+- Acting as a sounding board regarding the implied or direct threats and/or violent acts.

-- Assist in determining the level of threat and appropriate response.
+- Assisting in determining the level of threat and appropriate response.

-- Monitor the situation and adjust the response as appropriate.
+- Monitoring the situation and adjusting the BOCES’ response as appropriate.

-- Assist with parent/guardian, faculty/staff and media communication.
+- Assisting with parent/guardian, faculty/staff and media communication.

-- Assist with coordinating building and grounds security in conjunction with local and State Police.
+- Assisting with coordinating building and grounds security in conjunction with local and State Police.

-- Assist with offering a backup post-incident response team (i.e., another BOCES or school district’s team and/or an outside group) as needed.
+- Assisting with offering a backup post-incident response team as needed, if needed.

-- Offer debriefing sessions as needed working in conjunction with local, Albany/Schoharie/Schenectady County and/or State emergency responders.
+- Offering debriefing sessions as needed working in conjunction with local, County and/or State emergency responders.